TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

    (V.7.2.2 Changes) (1.15.2 Minecraft)

 	Servers:
-·Add ultra-amplifed-overworld=true to your server.properties file to make this mod replace the Overworld with the Ultra Amplified terrain.
+·Add use-modded-worldtype=ultra-amplified to your server.properties file to make this mod replace the Overworld with the Ultra Amplified terrain when making a brand new world.
 Even Biome O' Plenty had to use a hack because of a change with server.properties in 1.13+.

 	Config:
 ·Added config option to make exiting Ultra Amplified dimension to always place you into the Overworld.